Walter Kingsmill: Personal life

 Kingsmill married Mary Fanning in 1899, but had no children.
 He moved to Sydney after his election to the Senate and died of a coronary occlusion at his home in Elizabeth Bay on 15 January 1935, aged 70.
 He was cremated at Rookwood Cemetery and his ashes were later scattered by the senate clerk over the rose gardens at Parliament House.

 Kingsmill served two terms as president of the Lawn Tennis Association of Western Australia and was voted a life member.
 He was the president of the board of Perth Zoo from 1916 to 1922 and acting director from 1916 to 1917, during which time he travelled to Singapore and the Federated Malay States to buy animals.
 He was also a member of the senate of the University of Western Australia and the Kings Park board.
+Botanist Joseph Maiden named a species of mallee Eucalyptus kingsmillii in his honour.